-The Cancer of our Generation: A plan for action
+The Cancer of our Generation: A Time for Action

-When it comes to Pancreatic Cancer – hope is in short supply.
-Despite being one of the most lethal cancers, it receives a fraction of the total cancer funding dedicated to research, patient support and treatment, and it is a travesty that a cancer which will kill around 3,000 people this year is not a higher priority.
+When it comes to pancreatic cancer, hope is in short supply.
+Despite being one of the most lethal cancers, it receives a fraction of the total cancer funding dedicated to research, patient support and treatment, and it is a travesty that a cancer which will kill around 3,300 people each year is not a higher priority.

 This report seeks to underline the reasons behind this and more importantly chart a path to a future where this can be tackled.
 It is of vital importance that we can change this for the approximately 3,300 people diagnosed each year.